Skip to main content

 ManualA merchandiser, in the Product Families dashboardWhen your grouping logic doesn’t map to a single attribute (for example, you want to hand-curate a capsule collection as one “family”)

-AutomaticLayers, from a product attribute you selectWhen a reliable attribute (a metafield, vendor, or calculated attribute) already identifies the group
+AutomaticLayers, from a product attribute you selectWhen a reliable attribute (a metafield, vendor, or computed attribute) already identifies the group

 Manual families always win.
 If a product is assigned to a manual family and its automatic attribute value later changes, the manual assignment is preserved.